 For all licensed health professionals, a plea of nolo contendere or no contest is treated the same as a plea of guilty regardless of whether the court adjudicates you to be guilty of the crime or withholds adjudication.

 As required by Section 456.072(1)(x), a licensed health professional must report any plea of no contact or guilty, regardless of whether adjudication was withheld, to the licensing board or the Florida Department of Health within thirty (30) days of the conviction or finding.

-A physician might be subect to an emergency suspension order (ESO) until the licensure case is complete if the arrest involves the abuse of alcohol or controlled substances, including DUI or posessession of a controlled substance.
+A physician might be subject to an emergency suspension order (ESO) until the licensure case is complete if the arrest involves the abuse of alcohol or controlled substances, including DUI or possession of a controlled substance.

 Additionally, action may be taken to revoke or suspend your clinical privileges and medical staff membership for licensed health professionals who work in an ambulatory surgical center, a clinic, a hospital, skilled nursing facility, or staff model HMO.
-The licensed health professionals that are subect to haveing their clinical provileges or medical staff membership revoked or suspended including any physician, physician assistant (PA), advance registered nurse practitioner (ARNP), certified registered nurse anesthetist (CRNA), podiatrist, clinical psychologist or clinical pharmacist.
+The licensed health professionals that are subject to having their clinical privileges or medical staff membership revoked or suspended including any physician, physician assistant (PA), advanced registered nurse practitioner (ARNP), certified registered nurse anesthetist (CRNA), podiatrist, clinical psychologist or a clinical pharmacist.

 This article was last updated on Friday, September 13, 2019.